ClementBartholome/Password-Generator/README.md

 - CSS (Flexbox, CSS Grid, Media Queries...)
 - JavaScript

+### Continued development

+I plan to add a functionality to specify the length of the passwords generated.

 ### Useful resources

 - [Scrimba](https://scrimba.com/dashboard#overview) - The source of this project.